-This super EASY SALMON RECIPE is so delicious that even kids love it!
+This super easy Salmon on a bed of Caramelized Onions is so delicious that even kids love it!
 The caramelized onions are sweet and add so much flavor to the fish.

 The Philippines has 7,107 islands.
 I grew up in one of those.
 It is called Marinduque, a heart-shaped island in the heart of the Philippines.
 It is not a very big island.
 Infact, it will only take you about 5-6 hours to drive around the island and you won’t even be doing it at 70 mph.
 But that is my home and I still miss it a lot.